yWorks/yfiles-for-html-demos/demos/view/graphml/README.md

 - Select a node, edge, or label in the graph view: the corresponding serialization is highlighted in the GraphML panel.
 - Select a node, edge, or label serialization in the GraphML panel: the corresponding graph item is selected in the graph view.
 - Edit the graph (create/modify/remove nodes/edges/labels): The serialization in the GraphML panel is updated to reflect the changes.
 - Edit the graph's GraphML representation: the GraphML is parsed and the view is updated accordingly.

-If the GraphML is not valid, the error message will be shown in the editor's output panel.
+If the GraphML is not valid, an error message will be shown in the editor's output panel.
+In this case, no graph elements can be selected until the GraphML is valid again.

 ### Custom GraphML Data Panel